 Once you have creative ready to test, we recommend the following Creative Testing Best Practices.
-While you can test all your ads to statistical significant (StatSig), we don’t recommend this approach.
+While you can test all your ads to statistical significance (StatSig), we don’t recommend this approach.
 StatSig is an extremely expensive and slow process.
 Instead, we recommend testing as follows:

 - Test radically different concepts and only modify winning concepts.

-- Restrict Targeting: US, Facebook Newsfeed, iOS or Android.
+- Restrict Targeting: US, Facebook Newsfeed, iOS, or Android.
 The Newsfeed, Instagram, and the Audience Network all have wildly different performance KPIs.
 We recommend isolating your testing to reduce variables.

 - Target 100 Installs.
 For most games/apps, getting 100 installs is enough to get a read on IPM (installs per thousand), so use this as your initial KPI to determine “potential winners.”